-- 1. developing skill in creative and critical thinking and problem-solving in response to visual, technical, aesthetic, and social aspects of inhabited spaces. - 2. achieving competence in a number of media and techniques in order to effectively communicate design solutions graphically, in writing and through verbal presentations. - 3. gaining an understanding of the history of art and design, including contemporary theories and works. - 4. acquiring competence in analysis of information and relationships, evaluating issues and setting priorities as component elements of the process of generating creative design solutions for projects of any scale and complexity. - 5. developing a significant sense of the principles, ethics and processes necessary to conceptualize and create interiors which are responsive to the intellect, the senses and the spirit of those who inhabit them and the greater context of the environment which contains them.
+- 1. developing skill in creative and critical thinking and problem-solving in response to visual, technical, aesthetic, and social aspects of inhabited spaces. - achieving competence in a number of media and techniques in order to effectively communicate design solutions graphically, in writing and through verbal presentations. - gaining an understanding of the history of art and design, including contemporary theories and works. - acquiring competence in analysis of information and relationships, evaluating issues and setting priorities as component elements of the process of generating creative design solutions for projects of any scale and complexity. - 5. developing a significant sense of the principles, ethics and processes necessary to conceptualize and create interiors which are responsive to the intellect, the senses and the spirit of those who inhabit them and the greater context of the environment which contains them.

-Core Curriculum Area A-E (See VSU Core Curriculum) 42 hours
+Core Curriculum Area A-E (See VSU Core Curriculum)

-Core Curriculum Area F. 18 hours
+Core Curriculum Area F

-ARTH 1120, ART 1010, ART 1020 .
-9 hours
+ARID 1120, ART 1010, ART 1020

-ART 1030, ART 1011, ART 2030 .
-9 hours
+ART 1030, ART 1011, ART 2030

-Major Curriculum 60 hours
+Major Curriculum.
+60 hours

-Interior Design Studio Courses 18 hours
+Interior Design Studio Courses

 ARID 2111, ARID 2112, ARID 3111,

 ARID 3112, ARID 4111, ARID 4112

-Major Core 18 hours
+Major Core

 ARID 2310, ARID 3211, ARID 3212,

 ARID 3320, ARID 3350, ARID 3411

-Capstone Courses .
-9 hours
+Capstone Courses

 ARID 4010, ARID 4310, ARID 4610

-Art History Courses .
-6 hours
+Art History Courses 6 hours

 ARTH 3121, ARTH 3122

-Electives: Interior Design & Related Areas .
-9 hours
+Electives: Interior Design & Related Areas

 Select 3 courses (9 credit hours) from upper-level

 art studio courses, upper-level interior design

 courses, upper-level art history courses, or other

 related courses with the approval of the Coordinator

 and the Head of the Department.